Morpheuslabs-io/waves-escrow-dapp-sample/README.md

 ### Prepare Accounts to run the dApp

-Create two new accounts one for seller and another for buyer.
+Create two new accounts one for escrow and another for seller.

-We will use the genesis account for Escrow.
+We will use the genesis account for buyer.

-From Ride IDE, generate a new account (buyer) in order to attach dapp scripts to it later, by clicking "Add Account", then "Generate new account".
+From Ride IDE, generate a new account (Escrow) in order to attach dapp scripts to it later to provide escrow service, by clicking "Add Account", then "Generate new account".

 <img src="img/ride-ide.png" alt="Ride IDE"/>